 By the age of 10 to 12, your child’s permanent teeth should start maturing.
 This is a very critical age since personal dental care habits start developing at this age.
 It is also the age for a dentist to determine whether your child would need braces or other orthodontic support.

-The Des Moines Dental Group have been emergency dentists and pediatric specialists for over 40 years.
-Several families living near the Des Moines area trust their child’s dental care and long-term oral health to this clinic.
+The Des Moines Dental Group have been emergency and pediatric specialists for over 40 years.
+Several families near the Des Moines area trust their child’s dental care on this clinic.
 This also includes orthodontic treatments like braces.